mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

        that the `Server Description Equality`_ rule means that ServerDescriptionChangedEvents will not be published.
 This test may need to use a driver specific helper to obtain the latest RTT instead.
+       If the RTT does not exceed 250ms after one minute, consider the test failed.

     #.
 Disable the failpoint::